Theofilusarifin/Theofilusarifin/README.md

 ### Hi there, I'm Theofilus Arifin 👋

-## I'm a University Student at Universitas Surabaya!
+## I'm an Informatics Engineering Student at Universitas Surabaya!

 ### Connect with me: